Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Introduction

-Many important IVPs $\eqref{IVP}$ are stiff, meaning that they cannot be efficiently integrated with explicit methods due to numerical stability considerations.
-Stiffness arises in many science and engineering problems, such as models of chemical kinetics, control systems, and semidiscretization of PDEs.
-Efficient numerical approximation of stiff problems requires the use of implicit methods, ideally those offering unconditional numerical stability.
-As introduced by Dahlquist \cite{dahlquist1963special}, a $k$-step numerical method is \emph{A-stable} if for every fixed stepsize $\Delta t > 0$, the sequence of approximate solutions $\{y_n\}$ converges to zero as $n \to \infty$ whenever applied to the \emph{linear} test problem
+Many important IVPs of the form $\eqref{IVP}$ (or $\eqref{SPP_general}$ for small $\varepsilon$) are stiff, meaning that they cannot be efficiently integrated with explicit methods due to numerical stability considerations.
+This is also the case for DAEs of the form $\eqref{DAE}$.
+Efficient numerical approximation of stiff problems and DAEs requires the use of implicit methods, minimally those offering unconditional numerical stability.
+One such stability property is A-stability.
+As introduced by Dahlquist \cite{dahlquist1963special}, a $k$-step numerical method is A-stable if for every fixed stepsize $\Delta t > 0$, the sequence of approximate solutions $\{y_n\}$ converges to zero as $n \to \infty$ whenever applied to the \emph{linear} test problem

-A fundamental characterization of A-stable methods is that their regions of absolute stability include the left complex half-plane.
-Thus, if an A-stable numerical method is used to integrate a stiff linear problem, the choice of stepsize is determined merely based on accuracy criteria rather than the stiffness of the continuous problem $\eqref{IVP}$.
-A generalization of the concept of A-stability for $\emph{nonlinear}$ problems is \emph{B-stability} (see e.g., \cite{wanner1996solving}; Sec.
+A fundamental characterization of A-stable methods is that their region of absolute stability include the left complex half-plane.
+A generalization of the concept of A-stability for $\emph{nonlinear}$ problems is B-stability (see e.g., \cite{wanner1996solving}; Sec.
 IV.12).
-However, it has been shown that there exists no B-stable DIRK method of order higher than 4 \cite{hairer1980highest}.
+However, it has been shown that there exists no B-stable DIRK-type method of order higher than 4 \cite{hairer1980highest}.